ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 4 - Data Bank/README.md

 - Only showing values for first 5 customers.
 - But few months in between are missing right?
 Since we only have data of 4 months, I would like to generate balances for 4 months.
 - Look at the following final query which includes missing months as well, which is achieved using generate_series.
-By this point I hope you can understand these confusing queries as well.

 #### Final Query